davidpany/BashHistoryCDFinder/README.md

 BashHistoryCDFinder
 ===================

-This script searches for a command in a .bash_history text file and displays preceeding "cd" commands to help identify the working directory of command execution.
+This script reads a bash history text file as an argument, finds a specified command, and prints preceeding "cd" commands so you can find the working directory during command execution.

+Usage:
+	BashCDFinder.py .bash_history

+Please direct comments, suggestions, and feedback to dfirdave@gmail.com

+v1.0 - 07/01/14